DizzyRobot/DirectServo/Manufacturing/README.md

 ---
 #### 4) Programing.
-It's suggested a ST-LINK-V2-ISOL is used, along with a ARM-JTAG-20-10 Micro JTAG adapter.
+It's suggested a ST-LINK-V2-ISOL is used, along with a ARM-JTAG-20-10 Micro JTAG adapter (make sure to install the usb drivers).
 * https://www.digikey.com/product-detail/en/stmicroelectronics/ST-LINK-V2-ISOL/497-15961-ND/4357213
 * https://www.amazon.com/PACK-ARM-JTAG-20-10-Micro-JTAG-adapter/dp/B010ATK9OC

 You can use your preferred development environment to compile the code-base.
 >**For eclipse:**
 >1.
-Configure eclipse for C/C++
+Install eclipse for C/C++
 >2.
-Install the "STM32 - Bare Machine edition" plugin.
+Install the "System Workbench for STM32" plugin using eclipse's plugin manager with the setting: "System Workbench for STM32 - Bare Machine edition" - http://ac6-tools.com/Eclipse-updates/org.openstm32.system-workbench.update-site-v2
 >3.
 Create a "Ac6 STM32 MCU GCC" project.
 >4.
 Select the STM32F031C6Tx MCU
 >5.
 Select the bare bones "Cube HAL" Hardware Abstraction Layer